transcelestial/echo-streaming-bug/README.md

 I have tested in the following envs/contexts:
 1. Run the server, proxy and client on a macOS 11.6.2 M1, Go 1.16.4 and Chrome 98.0
 2. Run the server and proxy (cross-compiled for Linux w/ Go 1.16.4) on a Raspberry Pi 3 (CM3+), Debian 9, Linux 4.14.98 and the client on a macOS 11.6.2 M1 and Chrome 98.0 (ssh and proxy the proxy port to the local macOS machine)
+3. Run same as 1, but multiple clients (Go + browser) connected

 Notes:
 1. When running everything on the same host, it takes much longer to get the error